Yes, but what time is it?

 What about the law that this variation follows?
 Hipparchus used the simplest possible model as an explanation of this phenomenon: the Sun moves uniformly in a circle but around a point that is not in the centre of the Earth.
 The distance between the Earth and the central point was called the eccentricity of the Sun’s orbit.

-The modern explanation depends on high-precision measurements made almost two millennia later, and on Johannes Kepler’s brilliant analysis of them – brilliant, because the difference between Kepler’s theory and Hipparchus’s was so small; also brilliant, because when Kepler was working out his theory Isaac Newton had not yet been born.
-Gravity was something that happened on the Earth and not among the stars.
-Indeed, there was no theory of what could make planets move for ever and not stop, or indeed what makes them go round and round.
+The modern explanation depends on high-precision measurements made almost two millennia later, and on Johannes Kepler’s brilliant analysis of them – brilliant, because the difference between Kepler’s theory and Hipparchus’s was so small; also brilliant, because when Kepler was working out his theory Isaac Newton had not yet been born, and gravity was something that happened on the Earth, making things fall, and not among the stars.
+Indeed, there was no theory of what could make planets move for ever and not stop, or indeed what was making them go round and round.
 When Newton finally did work out his theory of universal gravitation, it fitted Kepler’s laws of planetary motion just as a lock fits round a key.
 Kepler’s genius was to create the right key before the lock was even known.

-Kepler worked out that the Earth does not orbit the Sun in a circle, not even in an off-centre one, but in an ellipse.
+Kepler worked out that the Earth does not orbit the Sun in a circle, not even in an off-centre circle, but in an ellipse.
 An ellipse is a sort of squashed circle but its exact properties aren’t important here.
 What is important is that the Earth isn’t aways at the same distance from the Sun.
-The distance by itself doesn’t matter – we can hardly measure it – but its consequences do matter because all orbits share an important property, which is that the closer an orbiting body is to its parent, the faster it moves.
-Twice as close means twice as fast.
+The distance by itself doesn’t matter – we can hardly measure it – but its consequences do matter because all orbits share an important property: the closer an orbiting body is to its parent, the faster it moves.
+For instance, twice as close means twice as fast.
 This is usually described by saying that the body “sweeps out equal areas in equal times” but I find that is a confusing description unless you draw a lot of pictures.

 The Earth and the Sun are closest together on 3 January.
 On that day they are a bit over 3% closer than they are on 4 July, so the Earth is moving about 3% faster.
 Equally, if we think of the Sun moving along the ecliptic above a stationary Earth, the Sun moves 3% faster in early January than in early July.

-After that, the story is the same as before: a faster Sun means a longer day because the Earth needs to turn a little bit longer to catch up with it.
+After that, the story is the same as it was with the obliquity: a faster Sun means a longer day because the Earth needs to turn a little bit longer to catch up with it.

 The total Equation of Time

 The two effects – the tilt of the Earth’s axis (which produces the obliquity of the ecliptic) and the eccentricity of the Earth’s orbit – combine together.
-The tilt of the axis makes the clock fast twice and slow twice in the year: by itself, it makes the loops symmetrical.
+The tilt of the axis makes the clock fast twice and slow twice in the year.
+By itself, the tilt makes loops, but it makes symmetrical ones.
 The eccentricity makes the clock fast once and slow once.
 Over the course of the year, sometimes the two effects pull in the same direction (so the overall effect is bigger) and sometimes they pull against each other and the overall effect is quite small.

-Moreover, the obliquity effect is tied to the 21st of March, June, September and December, while the eccentricity effect is tied to the 3rs of January and the 4th of July.
+The obliquity effect is tied to the 21st of March, June, September and December, while the eccentricity effect is tied to the 3rd of January and the 4th of July.

 This is why the loops are rather squashed and have such an irregular shape.
-They come from the combination of two out-of-sync effects.
-The winter loop is much wider because winter is near both 21 December (when obliquity is making the day longer) and 3 January (when the eccentricity is making the day longer), so both effects are lengthening the day at the same time.
+They come from the combination of two effects with different rhythms.
+The winter loop is much wider because winter is near both 21 December (when obliquity is making the day longer) and 3 January (when the eccentricity is making the day longer), so that both effects are lengthening the day at the same time.
 The summer loop is such a pathetic little thing because summer is near 21 June, when obliquity is making the day longer, but also near 4 July, when eccentricity is making it shorter, so that the effects pull in opposite directions and don’t add up to much.

 Here are some numbers, taking into account both effects together: